-Websites are ordinarily collective works and/or compilations.
+Websites are ordinarily considered collective works and/or compilations.
 This means that such works can be works made for hire if the independent contractor signs an agreement to that effect before starting work.

-User manuals and other software documentation (whether printed or online) written by independent contractor technical writers would probably fall within the instructional text, supplementary work and/or collective work categories.
+User manuals and other software documentation (whether printed or online) written by independent contractor technical writers would probably fall within the instructional text, supplementary work, and/or collective work categories.

+There is another way to accomplish copyright ownership for a company.
 The word “assignment” means a transfer of all the rights a person owns in a piece of property.
 So whenever a person or entity transfers all the intellectual property rights it owns in a work of authorship, the transaction is usually called an “assignment” or sometimes an “all rights transfer.”

 When such an assignment transaction is completed, the original intellectual property owner no longer has any ownership rights at all.
 The new owner—the assignee—has all the rights the transferor formerly held .